What They Don't Tell You About Neurodivergence

 Why I Think It Matters

-How much of what we consider "good therapy" is based on neurotypical assumptions?
+How much of what I consider "good therapy" is influenced by neurotypical expectations?

-What happens when we adapt our expectations rather than expecting clients to adapt to ours?
+What happens when I adapt my practice rather than expecting my client to adapt to it?

-How might curiosity be more useful than certainty?
+How might curiosity be more helpful than certainty?

 Final Reflection